TaiPhamD/WindowsShutDownWS/README.md

 # WindowsShutDownWS
-This is WebService will host an api end point to shutdown your computer by calling the windows shutdown procedure via a windows DLL: https://github.com/TaiPhamD/shutdownDLL
+This WebService will host an end point on the locally on the computer in order for it to shutdown.
+The shutdown process is done by calling the windows shutdown procedure via a windows DLL: https://github.com/TaiPhamD/shutdownDLL

 Binary link: